tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-you-are-responsible-for-telling-your-story.md

   - Professional Development

 ---
-As I'm writing this, it's January, and I see a steady stream of “working on my annual review” tweets.
+As I'm writing this, it's January, and I see a steady stream of "working on my annual review" tweets.

 You want something.
 (We all do.)
 It could be a raise or a promotion at your current job, a new job, or a board position at a non-profit you love.
 How do you get that something?
 You tell people what you've already accomplished, and why you deserve more.